 Dreaming of scoring a fancy seat up front for a big trip abroad?
 Of course, a big stash of points and miles can help – but even all the points in the world aren’t enough to make it happen.
 Here’s why.

-So while it might take some extra legwork than paying cash, trust me: It can be done.
+While it might take some extra legwork than paying cash, trust me: It can be done.
 And it can easily be worth every minute you search (and every point you’ll spend) when you’ve finally booked that business or first class seat.

 Here are some of the basics you’ll need to know if you’re looking to redeem points and miles for seats at the pointy end of the plane.

 Here’s what it boils down to: Booking flights with your miles is not as simple as buying a flight.
 And that’s especially true when trying to redeem miles for seats in premium cabins.

 For starters, just because there are seats available when booking with cash doesn’t necessarily mean you can book those same seats with your points and miles.
 They’re completely different transactions.
 No matter whether you’re flying up front or way in the back, there are essentially two different components to every award booking when using your miles:

 - The award rate, or how many miles you need to book.

 - Award availability, or if the airline is actually releasing seats to book using miles.

 That last component is the critical one – and the part that trips up many travelers.
 If an airline hasn’t decided to open up seats to be booked with miles on the flight you’re looking at, the award rate doesn’t matter.